zarina-n/skyvito/README.md

 ##### Home page

-- [x] While the user is not authorized, he/she has access only to the Home page, which displays the products that are placed on the site.
+- [x] While the user is not authorized, they have access only to the Home page, which displays the products that are placed on the site.
-- [x] The user can search through the ads using the product search bar.
+- [x] The user can search through ads using the product search bar.
-- [x] The user can login or sign uo on the site.
+- [x] The user can login or sign up on the site.

 ##### Profile page

-- [x] Profile page displays: the user's greeting, first and last name, avatar and phone number.
+- [x] Profile page displays a welcome section containing the user's: first and last name, avatar, location, and phone number.
 - [x] All fields can be edited.
 - [x] If the user has not edited these fields, then the “Save” button is inactive.
 - [x] “My products” are displayed on the bottom of profile page.